tomasz-grobelny/AACS/README.md

 * any graphical Linux application (using GStreamer's ximagesrc plugin)

 # Status
 Currently AAServer cannot do much.
+But it can do the following:
-It can only switch switch to AOA (Android Open Accessory) mode and process one specific message (version request).
-Stay tuned.
+* it can switch to AOA (Android Open Accessory) mode,
+* it can authenticate to AA headunit using certificates,
+* it can open video channel and display something on headunit,
+* ...stay tuned for more.